PAAT0/Linkboard/README.md

 https://github.com/user-attachments/assets/424aa8f9-f6d2-4f91-928a-18c19d18be1f

+NEW VERSION UPDATE 1.1
-This is a beta version (v1.0) More links, apps, and updates will be added in future releases.
+This is a beta version (v1.1) More links, apps, and updates will be added in future releases.
 Stay tuned!